-In 2003, Thurston Regional Planning Council worked with 15 communities and special districts in Thurston County convened to develop and adopt one of Washington State's first multijurisdictional hazard mitigation plans.
-"The Hazards Mitigation Plan for the Thurston Region" (updated in 2017) provides a coordinated approach for addressing the natural hazards occurring in the county:
+In 2003, Thurston Regional Planning Council worked with 15 communities and special districts in Thurston County to develop and adopt one of Washington State's first multijurisdictional hazard mitigation plans.
+"The Hazards Mitigation Plan for the Thurston Region"3 (updated in 2024) provides a coordinated approach to address natural hazards occurring in the county:

-- ❖ Lists mitigation goals and objectives, and countywide recommendations to reduce or prevent impacts from hazards. - Provides a statistical profile on Thurston County. - Comprehensively assesses hazards that threaten Thurston County and its communities, divided by: earthquake, storm, flood, landslide, wildland fire, and volcanism. - Describes implementation, evaluation, and maintenance.
+- Lists mitigation goals and objectives, and countywide recommendations to reduce or prevent impacts from hazards. - Provides a statistical profile on Thurston County. - Comprehensively assesses hazards that threaten Thurston County and its communities, with nine hazards profiled in detail: dam failure, earthquake, flood, landslide, sea level rise, severe weather, tsunami, volcanic lahar, and wildfire. - Describes implementation, evaluation, and maintenance.